-- Most of the plot of the cult classic Office Space revolves around a trio of friends who attempt to do this to the company that screwed them over.
+- Most of the plot of Office Space revolves around a trio of friends who attempt to do this to the company that screwed them over.

 - The Mickey Rooney movie Quicksand has him as a naive auto mechanic who wants to impress a girl with expensive tastes.
 So he borrows twenty dollars from the till.
 Then he learns that his tightwad boss has decided to run an audit early this month, well before payday.
 Each thing the mechanic does to try to fix his mistakes just digs him in deeper, until at the climax of the film he's fleeing to Mexico to avoid a murder rap.

-- Road House (1989).
-The bartender is literally stealing from the till (cash register) until Dalton fires him.
-Too bad he's the son of the local crime boss...
+- In Road House, the bartender is literally stealing from the till (cash register) until Dalton fires him.
+Too bad he's the nephew of the local crime boss...

 - In Who Framed Roger Rabbit, Dolores indicates that she borrowed from the bar's till for Eddie's sake.
 She is adamant that he restore the money before her boss checks the books.

-- The Cold Open of Psycho follows Marion Crane as she steals from her place of employment and escapes to Bates Motel.
+- The first half-hour or so of Psycho follows Marion Crane as she steals from her place of employment and escapes to the Bates Motel.
 Then she meets Mother.